jimfinnis/DiamondApparatus/README.md

 Diamond Apparatus (named randomly by http://pale.org/rainbow.php) is a simple publish/subscribe broker and library, using C++ and TCP/IP.
+There is also a set of Python bindings for the client-side operations, this is documented in [python/README.md].
-It's a bit slow, not sure why -- about 10 msgs a second on loopback.
+The system is a bit slow, not sure why -- about 10 msgs a second on loopback.

 Data is in the form of topics, named blocks of data.
 Each topic